fboehm/blogdown-website/content/home/about.md

 [interests]
   interests = [
     "Biostatistics",
-    "Statistical Genetics",
     "Quantitative Trait Locus Mapping",
-    "Scholarship of Teaching and Learning"
+    "Scholarship of Teaching and Learning",
+    "Medicine"
   ]

 # List your qualifications (such as academic degrees).